LSAT Registration — Information for US Test Registrants

 Upon the release of LSAT scores, candidates who have LSAC.org accounts, will receive their LSAT exam score by email.
 For those without online accounts, LSAC will send score reports by mail.
 Scores will only be released to the test-taker and not their parents, spouses, friends, or any other persons.
 Those wishing to have their score sent to law schools or pre-law advisories must make the request when they register for the test.
 Please see the LSAT Fees and Services for US Registrants section for all fees associated with taking the LSAT.

 The LSAT score is based on the total number of questions answered correctly and there is no deduction for incorrect answers.
 All questions are weighted equally, and the total number of correct answers is converted to the LSAT scale of 120 - 180, with 120 being the lowest score and 180 being the highest score.
 A percentile rank is also calculated and displayed on the score report.
-Previous scores can be requested to be sent to you or to a law school by contacting LSAC via mail or fax.
+Previous scores can be requested to be sent to you or to a law school by contacting LSAC via mail, phone, or through your LSAC online account.

 Scaled Score vs. Percentile Rank Conversion Chart for LSAT Test Scores